mdozmorov/manuscript_template/README.md

 - `styles.ref` - style files defining how (for which journal) references should be rendered.
 More at https://www.zotero.org/styles

-- `styles.doc` - DOCX template defining margins and font styles in the knitted Word document
+- `styles.doc` - DOCX template defining margins and font styles in the knitted Word document.
+How-to at http://rmarkdown.rstudio.com/articles_docx.html